Skip to main content Skip to navigation

 Left to right: Trudy Johnson, Marie Swanson, Valerie Norton, Sophia Ballowe, Susan Watkins, Karla Powell

-Cost: TBD for 2024, plus a $15 background check fee.
-Some fee waivers and sliding scale available.
+Cost: $249, which includes a $14 background check fee.
+Some full scholarships and sliding scale available.

 The course will include online readings and assignments, field trips, and plenty of hands-on activities to help you learn!
-Check back here in Spring 2024 for an updated flyer with more information!
+Click here to view the 2024 Basic Training flyer (opens new tab).

 Interested in becoming a Mason County Master Gardener?